View Jacky Blake's Obituary on AZCentral.com and share memories

 Jacky Blake

 Jacky Blake never missed a practice, a game, or left a customer without power.
 He was born in Pitcher, Oklahoma on September 27th, 1935.
-When he was just six months old, Jack moved to Phoenix with his older brother Russell and parents Charles and Juanita Blake.
+When he was just six months old, Jack father Charles purchased the Blake's Family farm located on 11th Ave and Camelback for his wife Juanita and relocated his family Jack and his older brother Russel.

 After losing his father in a mining accident when he was just six years old, Jack developed a passion for sports.
 He loved baseball as a youth throwing five no-hitters the summer before high school.